The information on these pages should be used to research health risks and to inform the pre-travel consultation.

 Diagnosis – Travellers who develop a fever of 38°C [100°F] or higher more than one week after being in a malaria risk area, or who develop any symptoms suggestive of malaria within a year of return should seek immediate medical care.
 Emergency standby treatment may be considered for those going to remote areas with limited access to medical attention.

-In these circumstances, you may wish to seek specialist advice, although atovaquone/proguanil OR doxycycline would be suitable options.
+For special risk groups, you may wish to seek specialist advice.
+For the low risk areas in this country/area atovaquone/proguanil OR doxycycline would be suitable options.

 There is a risk of altitude illness when travelling to destinations of 2,500 metres (8,200 feet) or higher.
 Important risk factors are the altitude gained, rate of ascent and sleeping altitude.
 Rapid ascent without a period of acclimatisation puts a traveller at increased risk.

 There are three syndromes; acute mountain sickness (AMS), high-altitude cerebral oedema (HACE) and high-altitude pulmonary oedema (HAPE).
 HACE and HAPE require immediate descent and medical treatment.